MarcooLopez/Genomic-Selection/multi_environment.md

 * **Reaction Norm model**

-Is an extention of the G-BLUP model that incorporates GxE by introducing covariance structures as a funcion of the marker information.
+The G-BLUP model presented in the across-environment approach can be extended to incorporate GxE by introducing covariance structures as a funcion of the marker information.
-The reaction norm model can model main and interaction effects of environmental covariates (EC) and markers.

 The multienvironmental model assumes that environment (**E**) can be modeled as a random effect as ![](https://latex.codecogs.com/gif.latex?%5Ctextbf%7BE%7D%3D%5BE_1%2C...%2CE_s%5D%27%5Csim%20N%28%5Ctextbf%7B0%7D%2C%5Csigma%5E2_E%5Ctextbf%7BI%7D%29)